aaronKilpatrick/javascript-projects/README.md

 * String()

 Just a quick KG to LB converter.
 I did the whole project myself because it was just too simple.
 Nothing really new learnt, just solidifying my basic javascript knowledge.

+## **S-** Project 016 - Background Colour Switcher
+**Javascript Used:**
+* Control Structures
+* DOM Manipulation
+* Event Delegation
+* Event Listeners

+Really happy with this project.
+Even though it was super simpler I really was able to think outside the simple practices I have been taught.
+When I first started these 100 projects, I would of created a *forEach* loop for all the buttons to add *switch* or *if* statements to them.
+Instead I wrapped the buttons in a *div* and used *Event Delegation*.
+I figured out each button would use the exact same *DOM* call but with a different button so I just made a function to handle that one line of code.
+Simple and readable.